 Model agent cost as a distribution, not a point estimate

-Build P50, P95, and P99 cost estimates from staging profiling before setting any budget limits.
-A budget built from average cost leaves the edge-case recovery tier — where runaway loops live — completely unaccounted for.
+Build P50, P95, and P99 cost estimates from staging profiling before setting any budget limit.
+A budget built from the mean leaves the edge-case recovery tier — where runaway loops live — entirely unaccounted for.
 Averages are accurate summaries of the past.
 They are useless predictors of the tail.

 Enforce per-session, never globally

-A global token limit that trips when any session exceeds budget denies service to every concurrent session when one fails.
-Enforcement must be scoped to the individual agent session so one broken run cannot affect others.
-At scale — 1,000 concurrent sessions with even a 1% runaway rate — a global limit becomes a reliability problem, not just a cost control.
+A global token limit that trips when any session exceeds budget denies service to every concurrent session the moment one fails.
+Enforcement must be scoped to the individual agent run so one broken session cannot affect others.
+With 1,000 concurrent sessions and even a 1% runaway rate, a global limit is a reliability incident, not a cost control.

 Check the budget before the API call, not after

-Monitoring, dashboards, and post-call circuit breakers all observe cost after it has been incurred.
-The only mechanism that prevents accumulation is one that checks the budget synchronously before each API call is made.
-By the time you see a cost spike in monitoring, a multi-agent loop has already multiplied context through multiple handoffs and the damage is done.
+Monitoring, dashboards, and post-call circuit breakers all observe cost that has already been incurred.
+The only mechanism that prevents accumulation checks the budget synchronously before each API call.
+By the time a cost spike shows up in monitoring, a multi-agent loop has already multiplied context across several handoffs and the damage is done.

-Adding a new tool that fetches external content can change your P95 session cost by 3–5×.
+A new tool that fetches external content can shift P95 session cost by 3-5x.
 Switching model tiers changes per-token costs.
-Any time your agent's tool set or model selection changes, your existing profiling data is stale and your enforcement thresholds need recalibration.
-Treat re-profiling as a required step in the same checklist as updating tests — not an optional follow-up.
+Any time the agent's tool set or model selection changes, prior profiling data is stale and enforcement thresholds need recalibration.
+Re-profiling belongs in the same checklist as updating tests — not in the follow-up backlog.

 - [1]Stop Burning Money on API Fees — $47K Infinite Loop Incident Documentation (fazm.ai, Dec 2025)(fazm.ai)↩